ste163/vislit-prototype/README.md

 - [vee-validate](https://github.com/logaretm/vee-validate) - form validation
 - [D3.js](https://d3js.org/) - data visualizations
 - [TipTap](https://github.com/ueberdosis/tiptap) - rich text editor under MIT, made for Vue, Exports to HTML for easy conversion to Word or reloading into the app.
-- [vue-smooth-dnd](https://github.com/kutlugsahin/vue-smooth-dnd) - animated drag and drop feature --- might not be needed
+- [vue-smooth-dnd](https://github.com/kutlugsahin/vue-smooth-dnd) - animated drag and drop feature --- might not be needed.
+Hasn't been updated in over a year.
 - [vue-good-table](https://github.com/xaksis/vue-good-table) - advanced tables --- might not be needed as I could do my own settings for "rows to show" and pagination

 ### Tested & in prototype